briancheruss/Phase-4-group-project/README.md

 1. Retrieve their account details. i.e username, email.
 2. View all properties listed.
-3. Read reviews associated with a certain property.
-4. Retrieve details of a particuar property.
+3. Retrieve details of a particuar property.

 #### Update:

 1. Update their account details.
 2. Update a particular property details.
-3. Update a review of a certain property.

 #### Delete:

 1. Delete their account.
 2. Delete a particular property in the listings.
-3. Delete a review on a property.

 ### In addition to that, a user also can: